NDIS Code of Conduct

 Feedback, Complaints and Incidents

-If you have concerns about the way we’ve handled your personal information, let us know in writing.
-We will try to respond to you within 30 days.
+If you have concerns about the way we’ve handled your personal information, please provide a record of your concerns to Magdalen Elmitt at email@example.com.
+Magdalen will respond within 30 days.

 If you are not satisfied with our response, you can refer your complaint to the Office of the Australian Information Commission, whose contact details are: